the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 Surface Visualizer
 ~~~~~~~~~~~~~~~~~~

-This visualizer can be used for displaying various Brain Surface.
+This visualizer can be used for displaying various Brain Surfaces.
 It is a static view,
 mainly for visual inspecting imported surfaces in TVB.
 Optionally it can display associated RegionMapping entities for a given surface.
 Navigate the 3D scene like in the `Brain Activity Visualizer`_.